-I’m incredibly fortunate that I get to share my office space every day with my cats Seren-Kitty, Karma-Kat and Magical-dog every day all year long.
+I’m incredibly fortunate that I get to share my office space every day with my pets.
+At my house, every day is take your pets to work day.
+Karma-Kat and the new puppy Bravo-Boy inspire my pet-writing dream.
 When I’m having a particularly hectic day, getting a purr fix, or doggy wag of encouragement does wonders.
 Surveys indicate that one in five companies allow pets in the workplace.
 People who bring their pets actually work longer hours!
 You can get started on this pet-revolution this Friday.

 TAKE YOUR DOG TO WORK DAY!